MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

 Delivery Optimization is the recommended technology to optimize Windows 10 update delivery of express installation files for Windows 10 quality updates.
 Starting in Configuration Manager version 1910, Internet access to the Delivery Optimization cloud service is a requirement to utilize its peer-to-peer functionality.
 For information about the needed internet endpoints, see [Frequently asked questions for Delivery Optimization](/windows/deployment/update/waas-delivery-optimization#frequently-asked-questions).
 Optimization can be used for all Windows updates.
 For more information, see [optimize Windows 10 update delivery](../../../sum/deploy-use/optimize-windows-10-update-delivery.md).

 ## Microsoft Connected Cache

 <!--3555764-->
-Starting in version 1906, you can install a Microsoft Connected Cache server on your distribution points.
+You can install a Microsoft Connected Cache server on your distribution points.
 By caching this content on-premises, your clients can benefit from the Delivery Optimization feature, but you can help to protect WAN links.

 > [!NOTE]
 > Starting in version 1910, this feature is now called **Microsoft Connected Cache**.
 It was previously known as Delivery Optimization In-Network Cache.